What scenarios are cloud disks ideal for?

-Some Linux CVMs may not recognize the elastic cloud disk.
+Some Linux CVMs may not recognize an elastic cloud disk.
 You must first enable the disk hot swapping function in the CVM.
 For more information, see Enabling the disk hot swapping function.

-After manually mounting a cloud disk, you must select and perform the subsequent operations to make it usable.
+After manually mounting a cloud disk, you must perform subsequent operations shown below to make it usable.

-A new data disk or data disk partition cannot be used until being formatted and recording the data structure.
-Formatting the disk is to establish a file system on and writes data in the data disk.
+A new data disk or data disk partition must be formatted before use.
+The disk should also be recorded with the data structure.
+Formatting the disk establishes a file system on the data disk for data writing.
 The write-in data size varies by the file systems:

 Yes.
-To do this, follow the directions below:
+To do this, please follow the steps below:

 If the mount point is